MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-availability-overview.md

 2. Open the card of an item that you want to view availability for.
 3. Choose the **Item Availability by** action, and then choose the **Period** action.

-    The **Item Availability by Periods** page shows how the stock quantity of the item will develop over time, shown for a period that you select, such as Day, Week, or Quarter.
+    The **Item Availability by Periods** page shows how the inventory quantity of the item will develop over time, shown for a period that you select, such as Day, Week, or Quarter.
 4. Choose the value in the **Projected Available Balance** field to view the item ledger entries or open documents that make up the value.

 ## <a name="to-view-the-availability-of-an-item-at-the-locations-where-it-is-stored"></a>To view the availability of an item at the locations where it is stored